-The torte makes the ideal vegan Thanksgiving dish with its varied textures and savory flavors from the combination of wild rice, mushrooms, nuts, and sage.
-Served with a robust Mushroom Sauce on the side, this makes a hearty main dish and goes well with all the typical side dishes like cranberry sauce, sweet potatoes, chestnut stuffing, and a few veggie combinations.
+This torte stands as the ideal vegan Thanksgiving dish.
+It combines all your favorite Thanksgiving varieties of classic textures and savory flavors which come from its combination of wild rice, mushrooms, nuts, and sage.
+This Thanksgiving Torte makes a hearty main dish when served with a robust Mushroom Sauce and goes well with all the typical Thanksgiving side dishes like cranberry sauce, sweet potatoes, chestnut stuffing, and veggie combinations.

 Serves: 6 to 8

 - 2/3 cups wild rice

 - 3/4 lb red or white rose potatoes, unpeeled, scrubbed, and cut into 1-inch cubes

 - 1 (14 oz) package vegan ground sausage

 - 3/4 lb portobello mushrooms, chopped (about 4 large mushrooms)

 - 1 1/4 tsp salt, or to taste